spatialos/gdk-for-unity/docs/setup-and-installing.md

 ####  Run the `Playground` locally using SpatialOS

-1. Open the Unity Editor, and open the `unity` project.
+1. Open the Unity Editor, and open the project at `UnityGDK/workers/unity`
     - Unity downloads several required SpatialOS libraries.
     <br/>Unity may open a browser window prompting you to log in to your SpatialOS account.
 If this happens, please log in.
     <br>Note: This only happens the first time you open you project, or if the version of the required libraries changes.